WDealer/Discord_Internal_Bot/README.md

-# Discord_Internal_Bot
+# nextcord_Internal_Bot
-Repository for an internal discord bot with multiple functionalitys
+Repository for an internal nextcord bot with multiple functionalitys